Alcohol harm prevention

-Nelson Marlborough Health's Public Health Service:
+Te Whatu Ora - Nelson Marlborough's Public Health Service:

 applies multilayered, evidence-based approaches to reduce alcohol-related harm.
-These include reducing young people's access to alcohol, modifying the drinking context and influencing attitudes towards alcohol
+These include reducing young people's access to alcohol, modifying the drinking context and influencing attitudes towards alcohol,

-- participates in alcohol-related policy and legislative processes
+- participates in alcohol-related policy and legislative processes.

-investigate all applications for:
+Investigate all applications for:

 - on licences (eg, pubs and restaurants)